 A material breach is a serious breach that entitles the other party to abandon the contract.
 A non-material breach is a minor breach that entitles the nonbreaching party to compensation, but does not justify abandoning the contract.

 What is the best way to avoid a contractual dispute and to win one once it arises?

 The best way to avoid a contractual dispute is to draft a clear, logical, tightly-worded contract in the first place.
 If all rights and obligations are clear from the outset, you are more likely to win a dispute against a breaching party even if litigation turns out to be unavoidable.

 What are my options if my former employee or business partner establishes a competing business?

+As highly skilled business litigation lawyers we are very knowledgeable in this area.
 You may have one or more of several options, depending on the circumstances, including:

 A trade secret law claim

 A non-compete clause claim (relatively rare)